Exercise

 Before you can work with the gapminder dataset, you'll need to load two R packages that contain the tools for working with it, then display the gapminder dataset so that you can see what it contains.

-If you hit Submit Answer, your R script is executed and the output is shown in the R Console.
+When you submit your code, your R script is executed and the output is shown in the console/shell.
 DataCamp checks whether your submission is correct and gives you feedback.
-You can hit Submit Answer as often as you want.
-If you're stuck, you can ask for a hint or a solution.
+You can submit your code as often as you want.
+If you're stuck, you can ask for a hint or a solution by clicking the lightbulb icon.

-You can use the R Console interactively by simply typing R code and hitting Enter.
+You can use the console/shell interactively by simply typing R code and hitting Enter.
 When you work in the console directly, your code will not be checked for correctness so it is a great way to experiment and explore.

 This course introduces a lot of new concepts, so if you ever need a quick refresher, download the Tidyverse For Beginners Cheat Sheet and keep it handy!